BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/openshit4-azure-architecture.md

 The install will start with 3 Master nodes and 3 worker nodes.
 This can be grown dynamically by updating machine-set replica numbers inside the cluster.
 3 Infrastructure nodes will be deployed after the cluster is up and Infrastructure cluster components moved to these nodes.
 This will leave us 3-3-3 initial node set up.

 With the cluster running in Azure and leveraging cloud features growing the worker nodes is a simple as updating replica numbers and waiting for Azure to provision the node.
-The dynamic nature allows scaling back worker nodes if no longer needed also.
+The dynamic nature also allows scaling back worker nodes if no longer needed.

 ### Infrastructure nodes